Top 10 Reasons

 1. 60 minutes for a DXA/VFA and Complete Bone Health Evaluation can save you years of misery.
 Start early to prevent that hip fracture at 70.
 Or that wrist fracture at 50.
 Or that foot fracture at 30.
 They can really cramp your style.

-A Complete Bone health Evaluation includes DXA, VFA, FRAX, CBC, CNP, TSH, PTH, 25-hydroxy Vit D level, and a consultation solely focussed on bone health.
+A Complete Bone health Evaluation includes DXA, VFA, FRAX, CBC, CNP, TSH, PTH, 25-hydroxy Vit D level, and a consultation solely focused on bone health.
 In seven years I have never seen a patient who did not have at least one bone health issue which could be improved.